-These Rules prohibit the use of CFCs in manufacturing various products beyond 1.1.2003 except in MDIs and for other medical purposes.
+These Rules prohibit the use of CFCs in manufactur ing var ious products beyond 1.1.2003 except in MDIs and for other medical purposes.
 Similarly, use of halons is prohibited after 1.1.2001 except for servicing.
 Other ODSs such as CTC and methyl chloroform and CFC for MDIs were allowed to be used upto 1.1.2010.
 Further, the use of methyl bromide has been allowed upto 1.1.2015.
 Since HCFCs are low-ODP substances and are also used as interim substitutes to replace CFCs, these are allowed to be used upto 1.1.2030 as per the Montreal Protocol accelerated phase-out schedule.

 As per Rules, there is a need for compulsory registration of ODS producers, manufacturers of ODS based products, importers, exporters, stockists and sellers and the same provision is applicable to manufacturers, importers and exporters of compressors and other products containing ODSs.
-They are also required to maintain records and file periodic reports for monitoring production and consumption of
+They are also required to maintain records and file periodic reports for monitoring production and consumption of ODSs.

-ODSs.
 Enterprises which have received financial assistance from MLF for the implementation of the Montreal Protocol for switchover to non-ODS technology have to register the date of completion of their project(s) and declare that the equipments used for ODS have been destroyed.
 Creation of new capacity or expansion of capacity of manufacturing facilities of ODSs and ODS based equipment have been prohibited.
 Purchasers of ODSs for manufacturing products containing ODSs, are required to declare the purpose for which ODSs are purchased.
 All imports and exports of ODSs and products containing ODSs require a license.

-The recommendation of the MoEF&CC is essential before issuing any license for import and export of ODSs and products containing ODSs.
+The recommendation of the MoEF&CC is essential before issuing any license for import and export of ODSs and products containing ODSs by the Directorate General of Foreign Trade (DGFT), Ministry of Commerce and Industry.